Arnold Schwarzenegger's net worth and the most expensive things he owns

 Residential properties

 Despite owning residential properties of varying sizes, Schwarzenegger spent most of his life in the first property he bought after getting married to journalist Maria Shriver, the niece of John F. Kennedy, in 1986.
 The luxury house is located in Pacific Palisades in Los Angeles and is spread over 930 sq metres.
-The property was sold in 2013 for USD 12.9 million, two years after Shriver filed for divorce.
+The property was sold in 2013 for USD 12.9 million (INR 105 crore approx.), two years after Shriver filed for divorce.

 He had bought another property with Shriver in 2002, and they started residing in it soon after till the time of their divorce.
 Located in the Brentwood neighbourhood of Los Angeles, it is this property that his fans saw in the many videos he posted during the pandemic-era lockdown.